rladies/starter-kit/RoCur-Twitter/files/RLadies-Rocur-Guide.md

     + Same goes for courses, books, and etc.
 * Use hashtags whenever possible.
     + Use the hashtag **#RLadies** whenever possible and relevant.
-    + Use the **#rstats** hashtag when you share something that can be useful for the greater R community (e.g. a cool package); however, don’t use it when saying “Oh I’m doing R look at my screen” because this would create clutter in the R hashtag timeline and potentially lead to people blocking/silencing the account which we do not want. ;)
+    + Use the **#rstats** hashtag when you share something that can be useful for the greater R community (e.g. a cool package); however, don’t use it when saying “Oh I’m doing R look at my screen” because this would create clutter in the R hashtag timeline and potentially lead to people blocking/silencing the account which we do not want. :wink:
   + Some other hashtag examples: **#dataviz, #rspatial, #opendata**
   + You can also hashtag: package names, the location of your local chapter, etc.

-## Interacting with your audience
+### Interacting with your audience

 One goal of @WeAreRLadies is to maintain a strong R-Ladies community on Twitter!
 Therefore, please respond to people who interact with the account.